VedhaSharma/Netflix-Data-Analysis/README.md

 # Netflix-Data-Analysis
-Performed comprehensive analysis of Netflix's movies and TV shows data using SQL.
-The goal is to extract valuable insights based on the dataset.
-Created an interactive dashboard showing various trends.
+Performed comprehensive analysis of Netflix's movies and TV shows data using complex SQL queries.
+The goal is to extract insights based on the dataset to support data-driven marketing strategies.